Qualified Environmental Professionals and Qualified Samplers

 Quality Assurance Officer

-State law (AS 46.04.070) specifies that the Department of Environmental Conservation adopt regulations for oil and substance pollution control.
-State regulations (Title 18, Chapters 75 and 78) define the requirements for responding to oil and hazardous substance releases.
-These requirements include provisions that response activities, with the exception of some “initial response actions” (see 18 AAC 75.315), be conducted by individuals that meet minimum education, training and work experience standards.
+State regulations, 18 Alaska Administrative Code (AAC) 75 and 18 AAC 78, define the requirements for responding to oil and hazardous substance releases.
+These requirements include provisions that response activities, with the exception of some initial response actions conducted under 18 AAC 75.315, are conducted by individuals that meet minimum education, training and work experience standards.
 See 18 AAC 75.333 and 18 AAC 78.088.

 Note: DEC does not maintain a list of qualified environmental professionals or qualified samplers, nor does it issue qualification certificates.
-However, DEC may request resumes documenting workers’ qualifications be submitted with a work plan.
-If requested DEC is available to review qualifications or assist with evaluating qualifying criteria.
+If requested, DEC is available to review qualifications or assist with evaluating qualifying criteria.
+DEC may request resumes documenting workers’ qualifications be submitted with a work plan.

 Qualified Environmental Professionals

-Note: Under the site cleanup rules, a qualified environmental professional is an impartial third party, actively practices in the field of environmental science or another related scientific field, has not been found to have falsified environmental data or committed other acts of fraud directly related to environmental work.
+Under 18 AAC 75.333(b), a qualified environmental professional is an impartial third party that is qualified to perform site characterization and cleanup activities, actively practices in the field of environmental science or another related scientific field, has not been found to have falsified environmental data or committed other acts of fraud directly related to environmental work, and meets one of the following sets of criteria for education and experience:

 Alternatively, the following minimal qualifications are required:

-• Completion of a four-year undergraduate or a graduate degree from a nationally or internationally accredited postsecondary institution in any field or a two-year degree from a nationally or internationally accredited postsecondary institution in environmental science or another related scientific field, or certification as an environmental technician under an apprenticeship program approved by the DEC; and
+- Completion of a four-year undergraduate or a graduate degree from a nationally or internationally accredited postsecondary institution in any field or a two-year degree from a nationally or internationally accredited postsecondary institution in environmental science or another related scientific field, or certification as an environmental technician under an apprenticeship program registered under 29 Code of Federal Regulations (CFR) Part 29; and

 Qualified Samplers